Footballer Wayne Rooney's hair loss

-Football fans on Twitter were quick to react – and with predictably cruel 'banter’ – with some suggesting that the player had put shoe polish
+Football fans on Twitter were quick to react and with predictably cruel 'banter' with some suggesting that the player had put shoe polish

-The best way to use hair loss concealer fibres is to buy several different shades and to mix them so that something close to the precise colour of your natural hair can be achieved – although this naturally takes a degree of effort and makes an already fiddly process even more time-consuming.
+The best way to use hair loss concealer fibres is to buy several different shades and to mix them so that something close to the precise colour of your natural hair can be achieved although this naturally takes a degree of effort and makes an already fiddly process even more time-consuming.
 In one YouTube video showing four men in various stages of male pattern baldness trying hairloss concealers

 It is very easy to empathise with men who try this route, especially when some videos of the products in action appear to suggest very impressive results.
 However, there are currently no hair loss products on the market which will hide thinning hair flawlessly.

 , whilst much improved these days in many cases, can lead to issues related to visible netting, glue, styling and artificial-looking hairlines.
 We often hear that wearers constantly worry about the weather and how their 'hair' will fare, particularly on windy days.
 Similarly hair extensions used to give the illusion of thicker hair can lead to stress being placed on the follicles and actually cause more - potentially permanent - shedding (this is from a condition named traction alopecia

 More permanent solution

-without resorting to surgery, centres on courses based around two clinically-proven, MHRA and FDA approved drugs.
-These – finasteride 1mg and minoxidil- target genetic hair loss from complementary angles.
+without resorting to surgery, centres on courses based around either one or both of the two clinically-proven, MHRA licensed (UK) and FDA approved (USA) drugs.
+These medications - finasteride 1mg and minoxidil- target genetic hair loss from complementary angles.

 .
 This is what ultimately causes follicles around the top of the scalp and hairline to shrink and hair to thin then fall out in men with an inherited sensitivity to it.